Where everything's made with love

 ladling broth on chicken and dressing casserole

 Last, I added more parsley and covered the dish with foil.
-All that the chicken and dressing casserole needs is a short time in the oven for everything to get nice and warm, then it's ready to serve!
+The chicken and dressing casserole needs only a short time in the oven for everything to get nice and warm, and then it's ready to serve!

 Do-ahead hint: You can stop now, put the foil-covered casserole in the fridge, and reheat it on the big day.
 Make sure the foil stays nice and tight.
-If it seems dry, sparingly add a little more chicken broth, milk, or cream.
+If it seems dry, sparingly add a small amount more chicken broth, milk, or cream.
 Say no to soggy!

 Yield: 16 servings